CIS 4970 & CIS 8391 – Steps to Take

 Your proposal is where you describe:

-- Company and division you would be working for
+- Company and division you will be working for

 - Objectives: What will you learn?
 Example: I will learn about SQL